HyperCrowd/scenario-engine/README.md

   new TableEntry(1, 100, 'Face the Dragon', [])
 ])

-scenario.register(new ScenarioEvent('FinalConfrontation', 'Face the Dragon', [
+scenario.add(new ScenarioEvent('FinalConfrontation', 'Face the Dragon', [
   // High info = you know the dragon's weakness new Outcome(1, 'CleverVictory', [
     { name: 'info', minValue: 4 }